laurent22/joplin/readme/terminal.md

 To initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application.

+## Local filesystem synchronisation

+Local filesystem sync can be initiated after starting the joplin terminal app by using the [command-line mode](#command-line-mode)

+	:config sync.target 2
+	:config sync.2.path <path to local sync dir>

 ## OneDrive synchronisation

 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.